Illinois

 Valuation and Assessment:

 The value of farmland for assessment purposes is based on the productivity of the soil (Property Tax Code, Sec.
 10-115 [35 ILCS 200/10-115]).
-Each soil type in the state is rated by the University of Illinois College of Agriculture according to its capability of producing crops.
+Each soil type in the state is rated by the University of Illinois College of Agricultural, Consumers, and Environmental Sciences according to its capability of producing crops.
 This rating is known as the "soil productivity index."

 For each of these soil ratings, there is calculated a five-year average net income, derived by taking the average gross income per acre less the average production costs per acre.
 The net income for each soil productivity index is then divided by the five-year moving average of the Federal Land Bank farmland mortgage interest rate to yield the soil's "agricultural economic value per acre."